DigicoUK/di_con_babyshark_enghost_yocto/BUILD_BOOT_AND_UPDATE.md

-For all boot paths, the option `digico_boot_device=${device}` is added to the kernel command line. `${device}` may be usb, mmc, qspi_main, or qspi_backup.
+For all boot paths, the option `digico_boot_device=${device}` is added to the kernel command line for use by userspace programs. `${device}` may be usb, mmc, qspi_main, or qspi_backup.

-## Programming FPGA1 bitstream considerations
+## Programming FPGA1 bitstream deisgn considerations
 There are a few options for how to do this, namely:
 1. using FSBL, where bitstream is baked in to the boot.bin
 2. from u-boot, using the `fpga loadb <...>` command
 3. from Linux using the FPGA-manager linux driver and device tree overlay

+### Option 1
-Option 1 is the easiest to set up, but it couples the bitstream to the FSBL and u-boot binaries.
+... is the easiest to set up, but it couples the bitstream to the FSBL and u-boot binaries.
 To update FPGA1 using this method, we would need to either
 - Package and update fsbl, u-boot, and FPGA1 bistream all in one.
 This has the disadvantages of unnecessarily coupling a FPGA1 update with a u-boot update